samaaron/book_mdar/book/source/Chapters/3_Getting_Started/1_Installing.markdown

     sudo gem install mongrel json_pure erubis mime-types rspec hpricot \
         mocha rubigen haml markaby mailfactory ruby2ruby -y

-    (TODO) - git repo for merb trunk svn co http://svn.devjavu.com/merb/trunk merb && cd merb && rake install
+    git clone git://github.com/wycats/merb-core.git
+    git clone git://github.com/wycats/merb-more.git
+    git clone git://github.com/wycats/merb-plugins.git

+Within each gem run:

+    rake install

-Take note that if you need to use JSON you should install the json gem, json_pure is used so merb will install on JRuby.
+If you need to use JSON you should install the json gem (as it's faster), json_pure is used so merb will install on JRuby.

 Merb is ORM agnostic, but as the title of this book suggests we'll be using Datamapper.
 Should you want to stick with ActiveRecord or play with Sequel, check the [merb documentation](http://merb.rubyforge.org/files/README.html) for install instructions.